Melchy/Ridge/readme.md

 This allows you to transform or add all the necessary things to generate request.
 Example usage of `IActionTransformer` can be seen in custom model binders section.

-If `IActionTransformer` is not enough for your use case you can use `IHttpRequestPipelinePart` which allows you to transform the `HttpRequest` right before it is sent.
-Example usage:
+If `IActionTransformer` is not enough for you then you can use `IHttpRequestPipelinePart` which allows transformation of the `HttpRequest` right before it is sent.

 ```csharp